COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Scrum.md

 ### Who is doing it
 Brian
 ### User Story
-For internation users to select their perferred unit of measure (km/m or mi/feet).
+For international users to select their perferred unit of measure (km/m or mi/feet).
 ## Tasks
 * Create units variable
 * Create toggle method